Why PLCs Are the Highest-Value Target in OT

 Several characteristics of PLCs make them uniquely challenging to protect:

 No authentication on control protocols.
-Modbus TCP, EtherNet/IP, and many other industrial protocols used to communicate with PLCs require no authentication whatsoever.
+Many industrial protocols used to communicate with PLCs require no authentication whatsoever.
 Any device on the same network segment can send read or write commands to a PLC.
 There is no credential to steal, no account to brute-force.
 Network access equals control access.

 No integrity checking on logic.
 Standard engineering workflows allow PLC logic to be downloaded without any cryptographic verification that the logic matches an authorized, tested version.
-An attacker who gains network access to an engineering workstation or who positions a device between the workstation and the PLC can modify logic downloads without detection.
+An attacker who gains network access to an engineering workstation can modify logic downloads without detection.

 No logging of control commands.
 Most PLCs do not maintain audit logs of who wrote to their inputs, who downloaded logic, or what configuration changes were made.
 When an incident investigator asks "was the PLC configuration modified?", the honest answer is often "we don't know."